 Sustainability requires commitment by the Board of Directors, CEO, and top management team.
 This commitment and leadership begins at an executive level and is spread throughout the organization.
 Leadership and top-level commitment demonstrate that sustainability is a priority for the organization.

-Many corporations have created new positions, such as Corporate Responsibility Officer or Corporate

-Sustainability Officer, to oversee this aspect of company operations.
+Many corporations have created new positions, such as Corporate Responsibility Officer or Corporate Sustainability Officer, to oversee this aspect of company operations.

-In addition to supporting sustainability as a value of the organization, many organizations, such as the for corporate governance, decision making, and organizational structure.
+In addition to supporting sustainability as a value of the organization, many organizations, such as the U.S. Green Building Council, have turned to dynamic governance (also termed sociocracy)Endenburg (1998); Siong and Chen (2007); Buck and Villines (2007). as a model for corporate governance, decision making, and organizational structure.
 The sociocratic model has four principles: decisions are made by consent, the organization is a hierarchy of semiautonomous circles, circles are double-linked with two representatives from each circle serving on the next circle up in the hierarchy, and elections are held by consent.
 The model is inclusive, gives everyone a voice, and reaches consensus easier and faster than traditional governance, decision making, or organizational structure models.